All Episodes

 The whole thing was predicated on breaking the law.

-Donald Trump is way in.
+Donald Trump is weighed in.

-From Lincoln Day, anyway, that and said, America will never be destroyed from the outside.
+A friend of mine sent me a quote today from Lincoln, from Lincoln Day anyway, and said, America will never be destroyed from the outside.

 If we falter, if we lose our freedoms, it will be because we've destroyed ourselves.

-By the way, Loretta Lynch needs to resign too.
+By the way, Loretta Lynch needs to resign, too.

 I don't even know where to go.